giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

 to ensure it is effective in helping applications optimize their performance for each of the supported use cases.

-Requirement 4A (R4A).
+- Requirement 4A (R4A).
 The ALTO BSG service MUST be able to compute the effect of network reconfigurations using bottleneck structure analysis and according to the types described in
 {{types_reconfigurations}}.

-For example, an extended reality application might need to choose where to place a containerized instance of the XR service among a set of possible server racks located in various edge cloud locations.
+For example, an extended reality (XR) application might need to choose where to place a containerized instance of the XR service among a set of possible server racks located in various edge cloud locations.
 The application would query the ALTO BSG service to obtain the projected performance results of placing the new service instance on each possible location, allowing it to select the one that would yield the highest performance.
-(See also Section XXX.)

 The following requirement is necessary to ensure that the information provided by the BSG service is not stale: